MicrosoftDocs/windows-itpro-docs/windows/manage/appv-deploying-the-appv-server.md

 - Scalability to support a high load.
 For example, you can install additional servers behind a network load balancer.

-## App-V standalone deployment
+## App-V single server deployment

-The App-V standalone deployment provides a good topology for a small deployment or a test environment.
-When you use this type of implementation, all server components are deployed to a single computer.
-The services and associated databases will compete for the resources on the computer that runs the App-V components.
-Therefore, you should not use this topology for larger deployments.
+For small deployments of App-V or if you're installing the server components in a test environment, you can install all server components on a single device.
+However, because the App-V services and associated databases compete for the resources on the device that runs the App-V components, you should not use this topology for larger deployments.

 - [How to Deploy the App-V Server](appv-deploy-the-appv-server.md)
 - [How to Deploy the App-V Server Using a Script](appv-deploy-the-appv-server-with-a-script.md)

-##  App-V Server distributed deployment
+##  App-V server distributed deployment

 The distributed deployment topology can support a large App-V client base and it allows you to more easily manage and scale your environment.
-When you use this type of deployment, the App-V Server components are deployed across multiple computers, based on the structure and requirements of the organization.
+When you use this type of deployment, the App-V server components are deployed across multiple computers, based on the structure and requirements of the organization.

 - [How to Install the Management and Reporting Databases on Separate Computers from the Management and Reporting Services](appv-install-the-management-and-reporting-databases-on-separate-computers.md)
 - [How to install the Management Server on a Standalone Computer and Connect it to the Database](appv-install-the-management-server-on-a-standalone-computer.md)